 1. Pay For The Services of a Credit Repair Firm

-Lexington Law is this type of firm.
-There are many firms that specialize in the area of credit repair.
+Lexington Law Firm is one of many a credit repair companies.
 Be careful about the firm that you choose and make sure that it is a reputable firm.
 Check with the Better Business Bureau to learn about the performance of a particular company.
-You need to do proper research on the firm that you will eventually do business with.
-By law, credit repair organizations must give you a copy of the “Consumer Credit File Rights Under State and Federal Law” before you sign a contract.
+Do some research on the firm you will eventually do business with.
+By law, credit repair companies must give you a copy of the “Consumer Credit File Rights Under State and Federal Law” before you sign a contract.
 They also must give you a written contract that spells out your rights and obligations.
 Read these documents before you sign.
 The law contains specific protections for you.
 For example, a credit repair company may not:

 - Make false claims about their services